bitmovin/demos/README.md

 # Introduction
 Welcome to Bitmovin demos.
 Our demo page is hosted at [bitmovin.com/demos](https://bitmovin.com/demos/).
-This repository is used as a reference to integrating our player into your products.
+This repository is meant to be used as a reference when integrating our player into your products.

 ## Testing a demo